LetsMesh/Site/README.md

 4. Spam next until you finish and then you’re done Make sure you write the username and password in your.env file.
 With that being said,that’s it for your mysql setup, next thing we do is django.

-1. Open a terminal and make sure mysql is installed by typing in `mysql --v`
+1. Open a terminal and make sure mysql is installed by typing in `mysql -V`
     a.
 If the command doesn’t work it may be because mysql isn’t added to your path.
 The default location for mysql server should be:
         C:\Program Files\MySQL\MySQL Server 8.0\bin\mysql.exe
             i.
 Possible solution: https://stackoverflow.com/questions/5920136/mysql-is-not-recognised-as-an-internal-or-external-command-operable-program-or-b